The Major League Baseball Swing (Rotational Hitting)

 • Your hips should be facing the pitcher

-• Your back elbow should be L-shaped and close to your body
+• Your back elbow should be 'slotted' - or roughly L-shaped and somewhat close to your body

 • The bat head must be just in front of, or at least even with, your hands - preferably near the ball of your front foot (or the back of your front foot for low and outside pitches)